 You’ll learn how to fish a bladed jig by season, how it works, what rod and reel are best, rigging tips, and the techniques I use most often to catch lunkers.

-- How to Fish a Chatterbait in Summer
+- How Does a Chatterbait Work?

 Community Coordinator Wes Littlefield shows us how he fishes the chatterbait based on the conditions in this YouTube video.